imshawan/node-blogger/README.md

 Clears the existing distribution files generated from build process

+### `npm run generate-changelog`
+Generates change log file by reading the commits created on the current branch

 ### `npm start`

 Run the production build (Must be built first).